-Role: I played a role in virtually all aspects of the companies activities, whether it is in marketing, distribution, legality, product design, and management.
+Role: I played a role in virtually all aspects of the company’s activities, whether it was in marketing, distribution, legality, product design, and management.

 Business Plan: Below is a business plan that I drafted at the beginning of my endeavor (please keep in mind though that this was created by a teenager, so it’s not professional at the least.)
 This can be viewed here.